Pre-Congress Courses

 • Introduction and case presentation – Simon Lal, UK & Mattias Soop, Sweden

-• Pathophysiology of different types of SBS: implications for oral fluids & diet – Tim Vanuytsel, Belgium
+• Pathophysiology of different types of short bowel syndrome: implications for oral fluids & diet – Tim Vanuytsel, Belgium

-• Medications in SBS – Simon Lal, UK
+• Medications in short bowel syndrome – Simon Lal, UK

 • Central venous access and intravenous support. – Arun Abraham, UK